keymanapp/help.keyman.com/developer/ldml/guide/layers.md

 A layer defines are how keys are arranged for display and use.
 For hardware layouts, a layer determines which hardware key connects to which key from the keybag.
-For touch layouts, or hardware keyboards in an on-screen visual presentation, the layer controls how the keys are displayed on the screen for interaction with the finger or mouse.
+For touch layouts, the layer controls how the keys are displayed on the screen for interaction with the finger or mouse.

 ## Layer Groups (`layers`)

 A layer group or [`layers`](../reference/layers) element occurs one or more times in the keyboard file.
 There may be at most one layer group for the hardware keyboard, and then one or more layer group for different widths (sizes) of touch layouts, such as for a phone versus a tablet.

-As noted, a hardware layout can be used for on-screen/touch, but a touch layout cannot be used for hardware, so we recommend starting with a hardware layout.
+If no touch layer group is present, then the hardware layout will be used in touch devices, but a touch layout cannot be used for hardware, so we recommend starting with a hardware layout.

 ### Hardware Layer Groups